-- # Price & delivery options
+- Price & delivery options

-- XYour crop rotation
+- Your crop rotation

-- # Harvest equipment
+- Harvest equipment (sunflower headers-some are in the High Plains region; could lease from another farmer)

 - Herbicides-last season's residual, currently available labels

-- See Extension summary for list
+- □ See Extension summary for list

+- What are your main weeds?

-- #Are you good at-willingly-taking care of potential insect problems in a timely fashion?
+- Are you good at-willingly-taking care of potential insect problems in a timely fashion?